 Each member may submit only one entry per class.
 Each entry is to be typewritten on 8 1⁄2" x 11" paper and include exhibitor's name.
 Entries must be original and written for the 4-H project.
 Stories should be double-spaced.
-Poems may be single-spaced.
-If selected for State, please contact the Lee Co.
-Extension office for submission instructions.
+If you want to be judged on the artistic aspects of your graphic novel, this project should be entered in Visual Arts: Chalk, Carbon, Pigment.